Kiss It

-"Kiss It" is a song performed by American recording artist Dev with the collaboration of rapper Sage the Gemini, produced by Hit-Boy.
-It was written by Dev as single in anticipation of her EP Bittersweet July.
-The song was released on December 12, 2013, after posting a preview of the single on Facebook.
+"Kiss It" is a song recorded by American singer Dev featuring American rapper Sage the Gemini.
+It was released by Republic Records on December 12, 2013, as a single in anticipation of Dev's second EP, Bittersweet July (2014), with her posting a preview of the song on Facebook.
+It was written by Dev, Brian Lee, Eric Bellinger, Sage the Gemini, and its producers Hit-Boy, HazeBanga, and Rey Reel.
 "Kiss It" is a hip hop, swag song with synth influences that speaks about uncaring attitude.

 Critical reception

 The song received generally positive reviews from the critics.
 Billboard rated the song three stars and half out of five saying that "the singer indulges in sass and sarcasm on the track, which is highlighted by a buoyant verse from new labelmate Sage the Gemini, who sounds surprisingly comfortable assisting on a pop track".
 Idolator.com also praised the song saying that "the snappy hip-hop/pop tune appears basically a raised middle finger at her haters with a very catchy result, unluckily ruined by a maladjusted slow rap by featuring artist Sage the Gemini".